Venepuncture

 3. Locate vein (try to feel for a plump vein rather than look).

-4. Wipe the area with an alcohol swab and allow to dry
+4. Wipe the area with an alcohol swab and allow to dry (cleaning from the centre outwards, in circular motions).

-5. Anchor the vein distally
+5. With your non-dominant hand, anchor the vein distally

-9. Apply plaster or tape
+9. Apply plaster or tape (ensuring the patient has no allergies)

 Tips